 Section 14.4.
 Documents Provided to Panel.

-Within ten (10) days of the appointment of the Hearing Panel, the CEO (or his or her designee) will provide to the Chair of the Hearing Panel a copy of each of the following documents: (i) the Complaint; (ii) all materials filed with the Complaint, if any; and (iii) any relevant documents in the possession of NWBA.
-The Hearing Panel shall ensure that all relevant parties have been provided with the relevant materials described in Section 14.3 of this Policy.
+Within ten (10) days of the appointment of the Hearing Panel, the NWBA Executive Director (or his or her designee) will provide to the Chair of the Hearing Panel a copy of each of the following documents: (i) the Complaint; (ii) all materials filed with the Complaint, if any; and (iii) any relevant documents in the possession of NWBA.

 Section 14.5.
 Affected Parties.

+Upon the filing of a complaint, the chair of the Judicial Committee will provide acknowledgement of receipt of the complaint to the complainant.

+Upon determining that the complaint was properly filed and satisfied the minimum requirements of a complaint of the type asserted, the chair of the Judicial Committee will use best efforts to, within fourteen (14) days of receipt of the complaint, provide written notice to the respondent that a complaint against him or her has been received, along with a copy of the complaint.
+The notice will include an explanation of the allegations or charges made against the respondent, the respondent’s opportunity to provide a response, any potential consequences if applicable and the right to have a representative present and provide assistance throughout the proceedings.

-The Hearing Panel shall ensure that any affected parties are provided with the relevant materials described in Section 14.3.
-The Hearing Panel may also determine that individuals not listed by either the Complainant or NWBA as an affected party shall be given notice.
+The Hearing Panel shall also ensure that any affected parties are provided with the relevant materials described in Section 14.3.
+The Hearing Panel may also determine that individuals not listed by either the Complainant, Respondent or NWBA as an affected party shall be given notice.
 Any party named as an affected party shall be eligible to participate fully in the Grievance, including the Hearing.
 Any party notified of the Complaint as a potentially affected party shall be bound by the decision of the Hearing Panel, even if he or she chooses not to participate.

+In advance of the hearing, the parties may exchange a list of anticipated witnesses, with a brief description of their expected testimony, and any exhibits that the parties anticipate using at the hearing.

 Section 14.6.
 Filing Fee.

-Except in the case of expedited procedures, a complaint filed by an individual shall be accompanied with a filing fee in an amount to be established from time-to-time by the Board of Directors.
+Except in the case of expedited procedures and matters pertaining to NWBA’s Athlete Safety Policy, a complaint filed by an individual shall be accompanied with a filing fee in an amount to be established from time-to-time by the Board of Directors.
 A complaint filed by an organization shall be accompanied with a filing fee in an amount to be established from time-to-time by the Board of Directors, except that the NWBA is not required to pay a filing fee.

 The complainant may request that the filing fee be reduced or waived for reasons of significant financial hardship.
 If such request is made, the Judicial Committee shall determine whether or not to reduce or waive the filing fee.
 If the complaint is upheld by the Judicial Committee, the fee will be returned.